India vs England: On a tough pitch, Rohit Sharma proves how special a player he is

 When one thinks of Rohit Sharma, one thinks of stylish strokeplay.
 He has almost every shot in the book and the will to play it too.
 But day one of the second Test against England wasn’t just about flair, for it showcased the full scope of his versatility as a batsman.

-Almost commentator spoke about how Rohit was making batting look easy on a tough pitch.
+Almost every commentator spoke about how Rohit was making batting look easy on a tough pitch.
 And they weren’t wrong.

 On a pitch that saw two of India’s top four batters – opener Shubman Gill and captain Virat Kohli – get out for ducks, Rohit’s knock of 161 runs from 231 balls was worth its weight in gold.